Kathryn Le Veque: Early life and education

-Le Veque was born in 1964 in Glendale, California, and raised in Pasadena, California where she graduated from Pasadena High School in 1982.
-She attended University of Southern California.
-She started writing as a hobby when she was thirteen.
+Le Veque was born in 1964 in Glendale, California and was raised in Pasadena, California, graduating from Pasadena High School in 1982.
+She started writing as a hobby when she was thirteen, and continued throughout high school and college, attending the University of Southern California.

 Career

 Le Veque continued writing throughout high school, college, and while working full-time and raising her two children.
 When she was 28, she started submitting her works to traditional publishers, but was rejected due to her chosen genre not being considered "marketable enough" by them at the time.
 With the rise in independent publishing on Amazon's Kindle platform in the early-2010s, on a whim, she uploaded her first novel for purchase on Amazon in May, 2012.
 One year later, due to the growing success of her novels, she was able to quit her day job, and focus on her writing full time.

 In October, 2014, Le Veque was listed as the 31st "Most Read" author on Amazon.
-Her book, With Dreams Only of You was a USAToday bestselling book in July, 2015.
-Since 2015, Le Veque has gone on to hit the USA Today Bestselling list 16 times.
+Her book as part of the anthology, With Dreams Only of You was a USA Today bestselling book in July, 2015.
+Since 2015, Le Veque has gone on to hit the USA Today Bestselling list 31 times.

-Kathryn became CEO and Publisher of Dragonblade Publishing, Inc., a boutique publishing house specializing in Historical Romance with New York Times and USA Today Bestselling authors.
+Kathryn became CEO and Publisher of Dragonblade Publishing, Inc., a boutique publishing house specializing in Historical Romance with The New York Times and USA Today Bestselling authors.
 Kathryn also formed WolfeBane Publishing when Kindle Worlds (Amazon) folded to continue publishing the connected World of de Wolfe Pack.
 She also manages the de Lyon shared universe with multiple authors.